adelanajohn/InvestmentGenie/README.md

 The following figure shows the architecture of the InvestmentGenie app.

 ![Architecture diagram](images/architecture.png)

+Users are able to configure the following input parameters on the app:
+- Name
+- Age
+- Risk appetite
+- Retirement age
+- Amount to invest
+- Marital status
+- Number of kids

+The personalized recommendations offered by the app includes sections such as:
+- Personal details
+- Recommendation summary
+- Investment recommendation details (allocation, allocation amount, reason for recommendation)
+- Allocation charts
+- Additional notes
+- Learning resources.

 ### 3.1 Model Selection
 A selection of models was reviewed, with consideration for use cases, model attributes, maximum tokens, cost, accuracy, performance, and supported languages.
 Based on this, Anthropic Claude-3 Sonnet was selected as best suited for this use case, as it strikes a balance between intelligence and speed, and it optimizes on speed and cost.